nicksarantinoudis/simulink_dt/README.md

-# Simulink Models for the creation of a Digital Twin
+# Simulink Models for a CARLA - ROS Bridge - Matlab/Simulink Digital Twin

 This repository provides the Simulink models used in conjuction with CARLA and ROS Bridge to run the experimental validation described in